 Over time you will go through many stages.
 Stages of overwhelm, stages of panic, and stages of calm.

-All these stages are normal, and there are many people that will help you along the way.
+All these stages are normal, and many people will help you along the way.

 What keeps me grounded is knowing we are all born with something that will require extra attention.
 For my oldest, a peanut allergy has become his thing, and now it has become our family’s as well.